twitter-archive/kestrel/docs/guide.md

 - `waiters` - number of clients waiting for an item from this queue (using `GET/t`)
 - `open_transactions` - items read with `/open` but not yet confirmed
+- `transactions` - number of transactional get requests (irrespective of whether an item was read or not)
+- `canceled_transactions` - number of transactional get requests canceled (for any reason)
 - `total_flushes` - total number of times this queue has been flushed
 - `age_msec` - age of the last item read from the queue
 - `create_time` - the time that the queue was created (in milliseconds since epoch)